asimsek/CERNComputingAccount/README.md

 They'll activate your account and send you an email including your initial password.
 Please follow the required actions section in your mail and change your account and EDH passwords in 3 days.

+ps. these steps can be changed partly but more or less the process is the same.

 For more information: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookGetAccount

 # How to start data analysis